 Do let us have your feedback on this new idea.
 If it's popular, we will create more tutorials on other subjects.

 If you have ever wanted to put a face to the names of your PPG committee, then you have the chance if you visit the Martock Farmers' Market on the second Saturday of each month.

-Thanks to the kind offices of Fergus Dowding, we had a table at July's market and had conversations with many patients of the practice.
-If you would like to talk to us about anything (other than clinical matters!) then we will be there on 10th August too.
+Thanks to the kind offices of Fergus Dowding, we have had a table at the market for the last four months, and had conversations with many patients of the practice.
+If you would like to talk to us about anything (other than medical matters!) then we will hope to be there every month.
 Why not drop by for a chat?

 You know the feeling: you've signed in on the little machine and found a seat in the waiting room and now you have to sit... and wait... and probably pick up the same magazine that you were reading last month!